flutter/website/src/packages-and-plugins/using-packages.md

 well as a list of all prior versions
 (see [`url_launcher` versions][]).

-To ensure that the app doesn't break when a package is updated, specify a version range using one of the following formats:
+To ensure that the app doesn't break when you update a package, specify a version range using one of the following formats.

-* Range constraints: Specify a minimum and maximum version.
-For example:
+* **Ranged constraints:** Specify a minimum and maximum version.

   ```yaml
   dependencies:
     url_launcher: '>=5.4.0 <6.0.0'
   ```

-* Range constraints with [_caret syntax_][]
+* **Ranged constraints using the [caret syntax][]:**
-  are similar to regular range constraints:
+  Specify the version that serves as the inclusive minimum version.
+  This covers all versions from that version to the next major version.

   ```yaml
   dependencies:
     collection: '^5.4.0'
   ```

-For additional details,
+  This syntax means the same as the one noted in the first bullet.

-see the [package versioning guide][].
+To learn more, check out the [package versioning guide][].

+[caret syntax]: {{site.dart-site}}/tools/pub/dependencies#caret-syntax
 [package versioning guide]: {{site.dart-site}}/tools/pub/versioning
 [`url_launcher` versions]: {{site.pub-pkg}}/url_launcher/versions